btactic/zsuitecrm/README.md

 * zsugar_bsucre: bsucre branch of zsugar.
 Ideal for making pull requests to upstream (Internal use.
 Do not ask support for it).
 * bsucre: bSucre source code.
 This is the source code for bTactic's fork of zsugar zimlet (Internal use.
 Do not ask support for it).

-* irontec: This is upstream (irontec)'s master branch.
+* master: This is upstream (irontec)'s master branch.
 We will update it as frequently as we can but do not expect it to be updated.

 # zsugar